dotbitHQ/AllDID/README.md

 const account = 'dastodamoon.bit'

 interface DasAccountRecord {
-  ttl: number; // This will always be 0 for all accounts other than DAS
-  avatar: string; // This will always be empty string `''` for all accounts other than DAS
   key: string; // This will always be the corresponding key for each account systems
-  label: string; // This will always be empty string `''` for all accounts other than DAS
   value: string;
-}
+  label: string; // This will always be empty string `''` for all accounts other than .bit
+  ttl: number; // This will always be 0 for all accounts other than .bit
+  avatar: string; // This will always be empty string `''` for all accounts other than .bit }

 resolution.addrList(account, 'ckb').then(records => {